 Before discussing what causes this problem and some essential wheelchair pressure sore prevention strategies, here is a quick definition.

-Wheelchair pressure sores are irritated, raw, bleeding, or seeping areas on the skin caused by ongoing pressure between a bony prominence and the surface on which it is resting.
 They frequently occur when people cannot shift position frequently enough to distribute the pressure against certain parts of the body, usually when they’re bound to a bed or wheelchair.

 Standard pressure sore areas include the heels, backside, elbows, shoulders, and head.
 For wheelchair users, buttocks make up the majority of pressure-painful injuries, though shoulders, elbows, and the backs of the legs may also suffer.